Adam Ant Is the Blueblack Hussar in Marrying the Gunner's Daughter: Background and development

 In early 2011, in preparation for a cover feature for issue 2 of Vive Le Rock magazine, Ant granted journalist John Robb an exclusive listen to the entire work-in-progress for the upcoming album.
 Robb reported in the feature that the songs written with McCormack were "tough, hard neo-industrial song that sound like the Physical-era Ants" while those written with Boorer were "really cool twangy rockers".
 "Gun in Your Pocket" was "a rocking neo-Stooges rush" and other songs were described as "slower almost ballad-like songs, and a brace of off the wall angular moments that hark back to the groundbreaking Ants of the debut Dirk Wears White Sox album".

 In a 2012 interview, Ant's friend, the backing vocalist and songwriting partner Georgina Baillie, commented on the song "Gun in Your Pocket", reported to be a collaboration between Ant and herself.
-She confirmed that the track – which had previously been announced as an album track and single before eventually becoming the B-side to Cool Zombie, and which concerned the Russell Brand Show prank telephone calls row of which she had been an injured party – was a different song from "Rubber Medusa" (concerning Brand and mentioning his later partner Katy Perry) which she and her band the Poussez Posse had been performing live in support slots for Ant's tours.
+She confirmed that the track – which had previously been announced as an album track and single before eventually becoming the B-side to Cool Zombie, and which concerned the Russell Brand Show prank telephone calls of which she had been an injured party – was a different song from "Rubber Medusa" (concerning Brand and mentioning his later partner Katy Perry) which she and her band the Poussez Posse had been performing live in support slots for Ant's tours.
 "The first one that Adam and I wrote was about an ex of mine – guess who!
 Which is not on the (Poussez Posse) album, which is called "Gun in Your Pocket".
 Adam actually wrote that before he met me at the Zodiac Mindwarp gig in April (sic) 2010.
 That night, he told me 'I have a song about you and your granddad,' and I was 'Oh my God!
 That's amazing' ...
 I didn’t see Adam for 4 to 5 months and then I bumped into him around where we both live and we were talking and then the writing started happening ...
 The first one Adam and I (subsequently) wrote together was "Rubber Medusa", which was about Russell.
 Adam came up with the title which is a quote from the Jubilee film – the person does look like a rubber Medusa so I see why he said it."